 There are two Countdown supermarkets near our University residences.
-The first, Countdown on Quay Street is open 7am-10pm - you can catch the Inner Link Bus to get to it.
+The first, Countdown on Quay Street is open 24 hours - you can catch the Inner Link Bus to get to it.
 The second is inside the Westfield Mall in Newmarket (open 7am-10pm daily).
 Again, you can take the Inner-Link or Outer Link bus to get there.

-Around the city there are Asian food supermarkets (such as Lim Chhour on K Road), which are great places to buy cheap produce and specialty goods.
+Around the city there are Asian food supermarkets (such as Tai Ping on Beach Road or Lim Chhour on K Road), which are great places to buy cheap produce and specialty goods.
+You can also find Parnell Markets open on Saturdays from 8am-1pm.